-To delete ICHDEX01 TEXT, follow the instructions in B.3, "Local Modification to Full Part Replacement Text Files" on page 100 using the following substitution values:
+To add ICHDEX01 TEXT, follow the instructions in B.3, "Local Modification to Full Part Replacement Text Files and Possible Build List Update" on page 102 using the following substitution values:

 - For fn use ICHDEX01 - For blist use RPIBLLPA.
-You will need to do the steps to get the highest level of a part and the remove object step for the build list. - For libname use RACFLPA and for libftype use LOADLIB.
+You will need to do the steps to get the highest level of a part and the remove object step for the build list. - For nnnn use 0002 - For libname use RACFLPA and for libftype use LOADLIB.
 You need to copy the library into production.